aws-samples/audio-to-notes-demo-ai/README.md

 aws s3 cp lambda_polly.zip s3://<MY_BUCKET_NAME>/lambda/
 ```

-**Now we need to create two stacks using our CloudFormation template available in cloudFormation/ folder**
+**Now we need to create two stacks using the CloudFormation template, available in ./cloudFormation/ folder**

-# Lambda Stack
+# The Lambda Stack:

-This CloudFormation template will provision all the components to extract the text of the image files using Textract and publishes into the s3 bucket to be converted to audio using Polly
+This CloudFormation template will provision all the components to extract the text from the image files using Textract, publishing it into the S3 bucket to be converted in audio using Polly.

-- Run the follow command to provision the first structure to our demo, replace all values inside **<>**
+- Run the follow command to provision the first structure to the demo: (Replace all the command line parameters by the proper values) **<>**

 ```shell
 aws cloudformation create-stack --stack-name audio-notes-stack --template-body file://cloudformation/audionotesstack.yaml --parameters ParameterKey=BucketName,ParameterValue=<NEW_BUCKET_NAME> ParameterKey=BucketLambdaCode,ParameterValue=<BUCKET_NAME_THAT_WE_PROVISIONED_BEFORE> --capabilities CAPABILITY_IAM
 ```

-- After the provisioning log into the AWS console and in **Services** go to CloudFormation
+- After the provisioning, sign-in to the AWS console, and search for **Cloudformation** in the **Services** tab.

-- Search for **audio-notes-stack** and click on it, go to the **Outputs** tab and get the **BucketName** and the **ECRRepositoryArn** they will be useful in the next steps
+- Search for **audio-notes-stack** and click on it, go to the **Outputs** tab and get the **BucketName** and the **ECRRepositoryArn**.
+These info will be needed in the next steps.

 <p align="center">
 <img src="images/audio_notes_cf_stack.png">
 </p>

-# ECS Stack
+# The ECS Stack:

-Before we create our ECS cluster stack we need to create and push the Docker image of our web application to ECR Repository that we created before
+Before we create the ECS cluster stack, we need to create and push the Docker image of the web application to the ECR Repository that we have created before.

-- In the AWS console search for ECR in services tab.
+- In the AWS console, search for **ECR** in **Services** tab.

-- Look for the ECR repository that we created with the stack before the name will be **python-polly-textract** click on it
+- Search for the ECR repository that we created with the stack before (the name would be **python-polly-textract**), and click on it.

-- Click on **View push commands**
+- Click on **View push commands**.

+- Go to **web_app/** and follow the instructions below, that will push to ECR a Docker image with a tag **latest**:

 <p align="center">
 <img src="images/ecr_repository_image.png">
 </p>

-- Go to **web_app/** and follow the instructions above, that will push to ECR a Docker image with a tag latest

-- The result should be this
+- The result should sound like this:

 <p align="center">
 <img src="images/ecr_with_image.png">
 </p>

-- Copy the Image URI we will use it later on in the demo
+- Copy the Image URI.
+We will use it later on in the demo.

-## Provision the ECS Cluster
+## Provisioning the ECS Cluster:

-This CloudFormation template will provision an ECS cluster to host our Web Application that we will use to upload teh images to s3 and download the audio files from S3
+The CloudFormation template below will provision an ECS cluster to host the Web Application, that we will use to upload the images to the S3 bucket, and later download the generated audio files from the S3.

 ```shell
 aws cloudformation create-stack --stack-name audio-notes-ecs --template-body file://cloudformation/ecsstack.yaml --parameters ParameterKey=ServiceName,ParameterValue=<SERVICE_NAME> ParameterKey=ImageUrl,ParameterValue=<ECR_IMAGE_URL> ParameterKey=BucketName,ParameterValue=<BUCKET_CREATED_ABOVE_BY_CF> ParameterKey=VpcId,ParameterValue=<ID_OF_VPC_TO_PROVISION_OUR_CLUSTER> ParameterKey=VpcCidr,ParameterValue=<CIDR_OF_THE_VPC> ParameterKey=PubSubnet1Id,ParameterValue=<ID_OF_THE_FIRST_PUB_SUB> ParameterKey=PubSubnet2Id,ParameterValue=<ID_OF_THE_SECOND_PUB_SUB> --capabilities CAPABILITY_IAM
 ```

-- The command above will look like this
+This is an example on how the command above should looks like:

 ```shell
 aws cloudformation create-stack --stack-name audio-notes-ecs --template-body file://cloudformation/ecsstack.yaml --parameters ParameterKey=ServiceName,ParameterValue=python-service ParameterKey=ImageUrl,ParameterValue=xxxxxxx.dkr.ecr.XXXX.amazonaws.com/python-polly-textract:latest ParameterKey=BucketName,ParameterValue=textract-polly-demo-aapds ParameterKey=VpcId,ParameterValue=vpc-xxxxxxxxxx ParameterKey=VpcCidr,ParameterValue=X.X.X.X/X ParameterKey=PubSubnet1Id,ParameterValue=subnet-xxxxxxxx ParameterKey=PubSubnet2Id,ParameterValue=subnet-xxxxxxxx --capabilities CAPABILITY_IAM
 ```

-- Access the AWS console and go to **Services>CloudFormation>audio-notes-ecs>Outputs** get the Load Balancer DNS to access out application in browser
+- Go to the AWS console and follow this option path: **Services>CloudFormation>audio-notes-ecs>Outputs**, get the Load Balancer DNS name to access the application in the browser.

 <p align="center">
 <img src="images/alb_dns_name.png">
 </p>

-# How our application works
+# How the application works:

-Access the DNS address of the ELB provisioned by our CloudFormation.
+Access the DNS address of the ELB, provisioned by our CloudFormation stack.

-- Go to Upload Image in the App menu
+- Go to the "Upload Image" option in the App menu.

 <p align="center">
 <img src="images/app_upload_image.png">
 </p>

-- Select an Image to Upload, that will trigger the process of the Architecture Diagram above and convert the image text to audio.
+- Select an Image you would like to Upload.
+This action will trigger the process of the Architecture Diagram above and convert the image text in an audio file.

-- You will see the audio file and you will be able to Download it and listen
+- You will see the generated audio file, and you will be able to Download and listen it.

 <p align="center">
 <img src="images/app_audio.png">
 </p>

-# Clean up
+# Cleaning up:

-- Delete all files inside of our provisioned bucket.
+- Delete all the files inside of the provisioned S3 bucket.

 ```shell
 aws s3 rm s3://<BUCKET_NAME_THAT_WAS_PROVISIONED_BY_CF> --recursive
 ```

-- Delete the image inside our ECR Repository
+- Delete the container image, inside the ECR Repository.

-- Delete the CloudFormation stacks
+- Delete the CloudFormation stacks.

 ```shell
 aws cloudformation delete-stack --stack-name audio-notes-stack